gabibdods/DriveBack/README.md

 ## Conclusion

-You’ve successfully unlinked your default folders from OneDrive and (optionally) uninstalled OneDrive itself.
+You have successfully unlinked your default folders from OneDrive and (optionally) uninstalled OneDrive itself.
 If you have questions or need help restoring your files, feel free to ask!